Minimum Wage Pass-through to Wholesale and Retail Prices: Evidence from Cannabis Scanner Data: Direct pass-through to wholesale and retail prices

-Given the statistical significance of the pre-trend, coupled with the sharp inflationary treatment effect in period $t$, I apply two common strategies to control for the pre-trend, both of which yield similar results.
-First, I distinguish between the three major socioeconomic regions in Washington state, where each region includes a subset of counties.\footnote{The cascade mountain range and an arid shrub-steppe create three distinct socioeconomic regions in Washington state (West, Central, and East).
-See Appendix \ref{appendix:i} for details.} To the extent that unobserved time-variant heterogeneity is common within these regions, region-time FE (i.e. interactions between time and region dummy variables) will control for the treatment-specific trend \citep{neumark2014}.\footnote{Unlike the baseline specification, I include county controls to further capture time-varying heterogeneity, and I exclude county FE since county means are calculated using all three events rather than just the event with the pre-trend (event 2).
-Results are robust to including both county FE and controls or neither.} This assumes that the proper counterfactual for inflation in counties with high treatment intensity is inflation in counties with low treatment intensity \emph{located in the same region}; that is, the identifying information comes from within-region variation in the treatment intensity.
-I view this as a valid assumption given the stark economic, social, and political differences across the regions.\footnote{There is a long history of attempts by the state legislature to split Washington into several states more representative of local socioeconomic conditions, including in 1915, 1985, 1991, 2005, 2015, and most recently in 2017 \citep{hallenberg2017}.} Moreover, the three regions are visible in terms of average bite in figure \ref{fig:2} (panel a).
-Second, I apply the two-step procedure from \cite{gb2021} and re-estimate equation \ref{eq:2} using a trend-adjusted dependent variable.
-Specifically, I calculate the average of the distributed lag estimates (from equation \ref{eq:2}) in the pre-baseline period and then extrapolate this pre-trend through the 12-month event window to obtain the treatment-specific linear trend $\hat \pi_{j,t}$.
-I then subtract the linear trend from the original dependent variable to get the trend-adjusted variable $\tilde \pi_{j,t(e)} = \pi_{j,t} - \hat \pi_{j,t}$.
-As argued by \cite{roth2022a}, this form of trend-adjustment assumes that the observable linear pre-trend is a valid counterfactual for the unobservable post-trend.
-I view this as a valid assumption since the mean observable post-treatment trend (-0.00150, p-value: 0.128) is nearly identical to---and not statistically significantly different from---the pre-treatment trend (-0.00156, p-value: 0.074).
+I apply two common strategies to control for the pre-trend, both of which yield similar results.
+First, I include region-time FE (i.e. interactions between time and region dummy variables) to account for regional economic trends that may covary with bite and inflation.\footnote{The regions are based on the three major socioeconomic regions in Washington state, where each region includes a subset of counties.
+See Appendix \ref{appendix:i} for details.} To the extent that unobserved time-variant heterogeneity is common within regions, region-time FE will control for the treatment-specific trend \citep{neumark2014}.\footnote{Unlike the baseline specification, I include county controls to further capture time-varying heterogeneity.
+Results are robust to including both county FE and controls or neither.} This assumes that the proper counterfactual for inflation in counties with higher treatment intensity is inflation in counties with slightly lower treatment intensity \emph{located in the same region}; that is, the identifying information comes from within-region variation in the treatment intensity.